Updated: November 09, 2022

 This is the best trick to get sweeter tomatoes.
 It mainly works for container tomatoes.
-Add some baking soda inside holes before planting tomatoes.
+Add some baking soda inside the holes before planting tomatoes.
 This will decrease the soil acidity level and turn tomatoes sweeter.

 Epsom salt fulfills the magnesium deficiency of tomato plants.
 Both garden beds and containers need 1 or 2 teaspoons of salt in each planting hole to do miracles.

-Make sure that, your plant roots can’t touch the Epsom salt directly.
+Make sure that your plant roots can’t touch the Epsom salt directly.

-It is slowly released nutrients support the tomatoes over the growing season.
+It is slowly released nutrients to support the tomatoes over the growing season.
 You can distribute a couple of handfuls for each tomato plant.

 Kelp meal is a complete package of slowly released micronutrients for tomato plants.

 Add one cup of kelp meal in each hole at the beginning of the growing season.
 This can fulfill the demand for a tomato plants till the end of the season.

 It also works like kelp meals.
 It provides phosphorus to the tomato plants, essential for blossoming and setting quality fruits.
 Add one handful in each tomato hole.

 Used Coffee Ground:

 Composted coffee grounds are slow to release organic matter.
 Add the elements in each plant hole during transplanting tomatoes.
 It develops soil quality and is a good source of fertilizer.